VainF/Torch-Pruning/README.md

 ### 0. How It Works

-In structural pruning, **``Group`` is the minimal removable unit within deep networks**.
-Each group contains several interdependent layers that must be pruned simultaneously to maintain the integrity of the resulting structures.
-However, deep networks often present complex dependencies among layers, making structural pruning a challenging endeavor.
-This work addresses this challenge by offering an automated mechanism, ``DepGraph``, for parameter grouping, which facilitates effortless pruning for a wide range of deep networks.
+In structural pruning, a Group is defined as the minimal removable unit within deep networks.
+Each group consists of multiple interdependent layers that need to be pruned simultaneously in order to preserve the integrity of the resulting structures.
+However, deep networks often exhibit intricate dependencies among layers, posing a significant challenge for structural pruning.
+This work tackles this challenge by introducing an automated mechanism called DepGraph, which enables effortless parameter grouping and facilitates pruning for a diverse range of deep networks.

 <div align="center">
 <img src="assets/dep.png" width="100%">